-Unlike prior proposals that focus on documenting datasets and models separately, our schema applies to all stages of the NLP data journey, from data sources to NLP artifacts, and to all kinds of NLP artifacts including reference corpora, labeled corpora, preprocessing tools, pre-trained and end-task models and applications.
-The schema can be incorporated into the Data statements and editorial guidelines.
-We encourage the community to make use of this mechanism as a step towards better interoperability of NLP artifacts and the systematic study of the inclusive notion of text.
-We specifically highlight the need for documenting commonly used sources of textual documents; this will provide the NLP community with a better picture of the document space.
-We deem it equally important to document widely reused pre-trained language models and reference corpora, since their capabilities have a major impact on downstream NLP modeling and applications.
+Unlike prior efforts that focus on documenting datasets and models separately, our schema applies to all stages of the NLP data journey, from data sources to NLP artifacts, including reference corpora, labeled corpora, preprocessing tools, pre-trained and end-task models and applications.
+The schema can be incorporated into the data statements and editorial guidelines and used to extend prior metadata documentation proposals \cite{metashare} and data repository submission forms \cite{hfdatasets}.

+We encourage the community to make use of this low-effort mechanism as a step towards better interoperability of NLP artifacts and the systematic study of the inclusive notion of text.
+We specifically highlight the need for documenting commonly used \underline{sources of textual documents}; this will provide the NLP community with a better picture of the document space.
+We deem it equally important to document \underline{pre-trained language models} and \underline{reference corpora}, since their capabilities have a major effect on downstream NLP modeling and applications.
 This would allow us to gauge how far NLP is from accurately modeling the document space, and will highlight the gaps future work would need to address on the way towards a generally applicable inclusive approach to text.